 Each program requesting accreditation must also identify their choice for an alternate evaluation team member should one of the other team members be unable to participate on the date(s) of the evaluation.
 The alternate team member may be from a dealership, an aftermarket repair facility, or a current advisory committee member who did not participate in the self-evaluation completed by the advisory committee as part of the application process.
-No more than one current advisory committee member can serve as a team member during the on-site evaluation.
+No more than one current advisory committee member during the on-site evaluation.